 What it means: While it depends who you ask, U.S. Congress has defined “sustainable agriculture” as a system that considers economic, social and ecological interests, Borg explains.
 Sustainable winemakers have taken a cue from this definition.
 Practices vary, but usually involve efforts to preserve environment, water and land for future use.

 Keep in mind: Buyer, beware.
-When in doubt, seek more specific labeling.
 “There’s no certification for ‘sustainable’ as a word,” Borg says.
 “Anybody could use it on their label and it may or may not be true.”
+It is better to depend on specific requirements, such as “Demeter Certified Biodynamic” or “made with organic grapes.”

 What it means: An organic certification indicates grapes have been grown without chemicals, pesticides or fertilizers.
 According to the United States Department of Agriculture’s regulations, before wine can be labeled and sold as organic, all its grapes and other agricultural ingredients must be certified organic, non-agricultural ingredients may not exceed a combined five percent of the total product and cannot contain added sulfites.
 While the USDA is likely the most well-known organic certifying body for U.S. wines, a variety of regional organic certification programs are also gaining popularity.

-Keep in mind: Non-organic wines can be plenty eco-friendly, Borg says.
-Many winemakers skip the certification because they want the freedom to address pest and weather challenges unique to their climate and region.
-And remember: What’s true for the vineyard might not be true for the winery that ultimately processes the grapes, so read the fine print.
+Keep in mind: Non-organic wines can be eco-friendly, Borg says.
+Many winemakers skip the certification because they want the freedom to address pest and weather challenges unique to their climate and region, or adjust for stuck fermentation.
+What’s true for the vineyard might not be true for the winery that ultimately processes the grapes, so read the fine print.

-What it means: Biodynamics is a holistic, step-by-step approach to grape growing.
+What it means: Biodynamic wine is the result of a holistic, step-by-step approach to grape growing.
 Borg says it focuses on what’s added to the process, not what’s left out.
 Biodynamic wineries are sustainable, pesticide-free systems whose soil is lovingly and carefully tended.
-Many even cultivate their own wild yeast, which gives biodynamic wines a completely unique taste and aroma.
+Many cultivate their own wild yeast, which gives biodynamic wine a refreshing and unique taste and aroma.
+Farming techniques concentrate on creating a healthy circular system through the vineyard, avoiding the need to bring in outside materials such as compost.
+Rather than forcing nature to do what the wine grower wants, the land itself takes center stage and growers find techniques that resonate with their particular region.

-Keep in mind: The complex processes may appeal to those interested in the deeper philosophical underpinnings of winemaking, but the rigors of biodynamic certification aren’t realistic for many grape growers.
+Keep in mind: The complex processes may appeal to those interested in the deeper philosophical underpinnings of winemaking, but the rigors of biodynamic certification are too difficult for many grape growers.
+Some wineries will mention that they use biodynamic principles; when in doubt, ask for more details about whether pesticides are used.

 LIVE certified wines